Equatorial electrojet: Studies of the EEJ from satellite and ground magnetic data

-EEJ studies from satellite data were initiated with the arrival of data from the POGO (Polar Orbiting Geophysical Observatories) series of satellite (1967–1970).
+EEJ studies from satellite data were initiated with the arrival of data from the POGO (Polar Orbiting Geophysical Observatory) series of satellites (1965–1970).
 The characteristic signature of the EEJ is a sharp negative V-shaped curve in the $\Delta$H field, attaining its minimum within 0.5° of the magnetic dip equator.
-The magnetic data from satellite missions like Ørsted (1999–present) and CHAMP (2000–present) have vastly improved our knowledge of the EEJ.
+The magnetic data from satellite missions like Ørsted (1999–present) and CHAMP (2000–present) have vastly improved knowledge of the EEJ.

-Recent studies have focused on the lunar-solar interaction is the EEJ.
+Recent studies have focused on the lunar-solar interaction of the EEJ.
 It was demonstrated that complexity is introduced into the EEJ due to the interaction between lunar tide variability in the equatorial electric field and solar-driven variability in the E-region conductivity.